Your Airline Miles May Get Less Valuable: Here’s How to Fight Back

 flexible credit card points

-You get even more value booking direct with your points from the Chase Sapphire Reserve, as every point is worth 1.5 cents toward travel.
+You get even more value booking direct with your points from the Chase Sapphire Reserve®, as every point is worth 1.5 cents toward travel.
 That means you can book that same $193 flight using less than 13,000 points.

 flexible credit card points

 To top it all off, you'll also earn miles (and build towards elite status) with the airline you fly booking this way.
-That's not the case with a traditional airline award booked using miles.
+That's generally not the case with a traditional airline award booked using miles.
 Plus, you won't have to pay additional taxes – it's completely free.

-American Express points aren't as strong in this regard unless you have the Business Platinum® Card from American Express.
+American Express points aren't as strong in this regard unless you have The Business Platinum® Card from American Express.
 That gets you a 35% rebate when you use points to book on your designated airline – and on any premium cabin tickets.

 Bottom Line